amyhelmihelmina/Cyclistic-Bikes-January/README.md

 ## Methodology

+1. Go through business brief.
-1. Complete business statement sheet.
+2. Complete business statement sheet.
-2. Download dataset (in CSV) from Divvy database.
+3. Download dataset (in CSV) from Divvy database.
-3. Use Excel to clean, transform and sort dataset.
+4. Use Excel to clean, transform and sort dataset.
-4. Build a dashboard using Tableau that visualises the different ways casuals/members use the bikeshare service.
+5. Build a dashboard using Tableau that visualises the different ways casuals/members use the bikeshare service.

 ## Skills